Tongariro Crossing (21-26 min. reading) Hands up if you've ever stood at the foot of a mountain, lifted your eyes and swallowed - hard?

 And also when you looked up?
 Alarm bells rang and thoughts ricocheted inside your head.
 "Holy crap, what have I got myself into?" and "I could kill Suzanne."
 (The cousin who invited you to do this.)

 Any enthusiasm you may have had leaches down your body right on out through the heels of your brand new, steel toe-capped boots.
-And yes, you know the boots should have been broken in but time kind of ran out, okay?
+And yes, you know the boots should have been broken in but time kind of ran out.
+And yes, you now know that they shouldn't have had steel toe-caps.
+Duh!

 It's daunting enough thinking about climbing Mt Tongariro - never mind

 Another realisation slams into your mind!
 This is it, the point of no return, there's no going back.
-Well, technically you could back out, but it sure doesn't feel that way (maybe you don't mind the red-faced walk of shame.)
+Well, technically you could back-track but it sure doesn't feel that way (maybe you don't mind the red-faced walk of shame.)

 Once you get going, it isn't as bad as it looks.
 You'll see how, as I take you through my Tongariro journey, sometimes thoughts are worse than the physical act itself, plus what you can expect to see and do.
-We'll finish off with the logistics of managing this as day trip from Rotorua.
+We'll finish off with the logistics around shuttles, timings, costs, what to take and other handy tips.

 A lot of people were undertaking the 19.4km (12+ mile) walk so